 To have a valid FELA claim, you need only prove that your employer had a portion of fault in the accident that led to your injuries.
 Even if you were partially responsible for your injuries, your claim is still valid, though the amount of your comparative negligence may be deducted from your settlement.
 The process of obtaining benefits under FELA involves your employer—or the railroad company under which your employer operates—discussing the reasons for your injury, including who was at fault, with your New Jersey FELA claim attorney.
 A settlement of your claim will be discussed and negotiated; if a settlement cannot be reached, the claim turns into a FELA lawsuit.

 Train accidents are the type of disasters that cause victims unwarranted emotional trauma as well as long-term physical pain.
 If you were injured as a result of your employer’s negligence, you can obtain restitution for:

 - Past and future lost earnings

 - Mental anguish

 While offering similar protections to workers’ compensation, a FELA claim is specially reserved for railroad workers and must prove that a railroad employer caused injuries through their negligence—this differs from the no-fault based system that workers’ compensation abides by.

 Speak with a New Jersey Workers’ Compensation and FELA Claims Lawyer

-Contact the New Jersey workers’ compensation attorneys at Todd J. Leonard Law Firm to speak with a member of our team who is hard-working and dedicated to helping you get maximum compensation.
+Contact the New Jersey workers’ compensation attorneys at the Todd J. Leonard Law Firm to speak with a member of our team who is hard-working and dedicated to helping you get maximum compensation.
 There are never any legal fees incurred unless we obtain a recovery for you.
 Our counsel fee will be set by the Workers’ Compensation Judge and it is usually 20% of your recovery.
 However, the judge oftentimes will not have you pay the entire 20% legal fee and it is common that your employer will also pay a percentage of the counsel fee awarded.